xcore/sc_xtcp/doc/system.rst

 in.
 There is no buffering in the server so it will wait for the client to handle the event before processing new incoming packets.

+As an alternative to the low level interface, a higher level buffered interface is available.
+See the section below.

 Sending Data
 ------------